-After reviewing the requirements for adoption of any new systems, staff shall complete an online request form for any new digital app/tool that either has an associated cost or collects staff or student data (see Appendix C: Digital Resource Acquisition and Use).
+After reviewing the requirements for adoption of any new systems, staff shall complete an online request form () for any new digital app/tool that either has an associated cost or collects staff or student data (see Appendix C: Digital Resource Acquisition and Use).
 All staff must adhere to the following guidelines regarding a new digital resource acquisition:

 - Contracts for any system that creates, collects or uses personally identifiable information (PII), student records or confidential data must be reviewed by the ISO prior to initiation.
 Staff should speak with their building Technology Integrator before using ANY new app/online tool with students and seek their assistance with the evaluation/vetting process.
-This includes any online tool that a student interacts with where they may be creating content and/or any site that requires any student login. - It is the responsibility of the staff requesting to use new digital content to properly vet the resource to ensure that it meets SAU mission objectives, is in line with curriculum or behavioral standards, is age appropriate, is instructionally sound, and is appropriate for the intended use. - Digital resources that accompany adopted instructional and/or curriculum materials will be vetted for security/privacy by the Director of Technology, or designee, prior to adoption.
+This includes any online tool that a student interacts with where they may be creating content and/or any site that requires any student login. - It is the responsibility of the staff requesting to use new digital content to properly vet the resource to ensure that it meets SAU mission objectives, is in line with curriculum or behavioral standards, is age appropriate, is instructionally sound, and is appropriate for the intended use. - Digital resources that accompany adopted instructional and/or curriculum materials will be vetted by the Assistant Superintendent, Curriculum Directors/Deans and the ISO, or designee, prior to purchase.